 They dig into your lawn and munch on the grass.
 They’re fine in small quantities, but if big populations go unchecked, they can cause considerable damage.

 How to tell if your lawn has lawn grubs

-The sight of grubs on your lawn could indicate that beetles are laying eggs there.
+The sight of grubs on your lawn could indicate that beetles are laying eggs.
 Tan-colored chafer beetles are active shortly after sundown, while Japanese beetles can be spotted flying during the day, for example, eating on ornamentals.

-The only way to be certain that you have grubs is to patrol your lawn for them.
+The only way to ensure you have grubs is to patrol your lawn for them.

 - Make a one-foot cut in your grass where you suspect grub activity with a shovel or a lawn edger.

 - Remove a one-square-foot portion of grass and dirt from the cut.
 If there is considerable grub damage, the grass should easily peel up.